The Truth About Acne: What You Should & Shouldn’t Do

-It's also recommended that you take Xtend-Life's Omega 3 Fish Oil Premium.
+It's also recommended that you take Xtend-Life's Omega 3 / DHA Plus.
 In addition to its omega 3 fatty acids like DHA which may help support skin heath, this supplement also contains lycopene.
 Lycopene is not just an excellent antioxidant, it may also help:

 - Support our skin's ability to withstand moderate doses of harmful UVA and UVB rays from the sun which have been shown to age the skin prematurely.

 - Support the production and growth of skin cells resulting in younger looking skin.

 - Support the production collagen, giving the skin a fuller smoother appearance.

 Don't forget to always stay hydrated by drinking lots of water…at least two liters daily.
 Staying hydrated ensures your skin is nourished from the inside out and helps balance the texture of your skin.

 It's important to ensure that your digestive system is also nourished and free from toxins and excess waste which can affect the health and appearance of your skin.
 By taking Xtend-Life's Kiwi-Klenz, you'll be helping your body get rid of excess waste…cleansing your system from the inside out, improving your body's ability to absorb nutrients from your healthy diet and supplement regimen, as well as supporting a better immune system, all which support your body to fight against acne.